-Per-flow end-to-end delay
+5.2.2 Per-flow End-to-End Delay

 The idea of this approach is to derive the service curves offered to an individual flow F by the routers along the path, using the aggregate scheduling theorem in Eq.
-(4), and then deduce the network-wide service curve for flow F based on the concatenation theorem.
+(10), and then deduce the network-wide service curve for flow F based on the concatenation theorem.
 Finally, according to Eq.
-(2), the end-to-end delay bound of a given flow F will be computed using the network-wide service curve applied to the arrival curve of the input flow.
+(8), the end-to-end delay bound of a given flow F will be computed using the network-wide service curve applied to the arrival curve of the input flow.
 The maximum end-to-end delay is equal to the delay bound of a data flow along the longest path in the network.
 The complete algorithm has been presented in [5], and it is valid for upstream as well as for downstream flows.

-6. Application to IEEE 802.15.4/ZigBee
+6. APPLICATION TO IEEE 802.15.4/ZIGBEE

-So far, we have presented the general methodology for providing timeliness guarantees in cluster-tree WSNs with mobile sink behaviour independently of any specific protocol.
+So far, we have analysed the general methodology for providing timeliness guarantees in cluster-tree WSNs with mobile sink behaviour independently of any specific protocol.
 In this section, we show how to apply the aforementioned methodology to the specific case of IEEE 802.15.4/ZigBee cluster-tree WSNs.

-6.1 IEEE 802.15.4/ZigBee protocols features
+6.1 Overview of IEEE 802.15.4/ZigBee Protocols

-The IEEE 802.15.4/ZigBee [6, 7] protocols have several appealing properties for WSNs.
+The IEEE 802.15.4/ZigBee [6, 7] protocols have recently been adopted as a communication standard for WSNs.
+The IEEE 802.15.4 standard specifies the physical and MAC layers; the network and application layers are defined by ZigBee standard.
 The MAC layer supports the beacon-enabled or non beacon-enabled modes.
 We only consider the beacon-enabled mode, since it has ability to provide timeliness guarantees by using the Guaranteed Time Slot (GTS) mechanism.

-In beacon-enabled mode, beacon frames are periodically sent by a central node, called PAN coordinator, to synchronize nodes that are associated with it and to describe the structure of the superframe (Figure 4).
+In beacon-enabled mode, beacon frames are periodically sent by a central node, called PAN coordinator, to synchronize nodes that are associated with it and to describe the structure of the superframe (Figure 6).
 The superframe, corresponding to the Beacon Interval (BI), is defined by the time between two consecutive beacons, and includes an active period and, optionally, a following inactive period.
-The active period, corresponding to the Superframe Duration (SD), is divided into 16 equally-sized time slots.
-Each active period can be further divided into a Contention Access Period (CAP) and an optional Contention Free Period (CFP).
-Within the CFP, Guaranteed Time Slots (GTSs) can be allocated to a set of child nodes.
-The CFP supports up to 7 GTSs and each GTS may contain multiple time slots.
-Each GTS can transfer data either in transmit direction, i.e. from child to parent (upstream flow), or receive direction, i.e. from parent to child (downstream flow).
+During the inactive period, each node may enter a low-power mode to save energy resources.
+The active period, corresponding to the Superframe Duration (SD), is divided into 16 equally-sized time slots, during which data transmission is allowed.
+Each active period can be further divided into a Contention Access Period (CAP) using slotted CSMA/CA for best-effort data delivery, and optional Contention Free Period (CFP).
+Within the CFP, a group of time slots, called GTS, can be dedicated exclusively to a given child node.
+The CFP support up to 7 GTSs and each GTS may contain multiple time slots.
+Each GTS can transfer data either in transmit direction, i.e. from child to parent node (upstream flow), or receive direction, i.e. from parent to child node (downstream flow).
+Hence, the maximum numbers of child routers and end nodes are constrained as follows: $N{router}^{MAX} + N{end_node}^{MAX} \le 7$.

-Figure 4.
+Figure 6.
 IEEE 802.15.4 superframe structure.